isabella232/win32-pr.es-es/desktop-src/DirectShow/cbaselist-findi.md

 ## <a name="return-value"></a>Valor devuelto

-Devuelve un valor de posición o **null** si el elemento no está en la lista.
+Devuelve un valor POSITION o **NULL** si el elemento no está en la lista.

 ## <a name="requirements"></a>Requisitos